 What age groups and type of patients are at higher risk for developing complications from the flu?

 Anyone who has chronic medical problems like asthma, emphysema, heart disease, lung disease, immune-compromised conditions for whatever reason, or is taking medication that causes your immune system to be weakened, are at higher risk.
 Elderly people over 65 are at higher risk of more complications.
 Also, small children under age 5 are thought to be at higher risk.
 Additionally, pregnant women are somewhat at higher risk.
 It is universally recommended that all pregnant women, regardless of where you are in your pregnancy, should get a flu shot.

 What other steps can you take to prevent getting the flu?

 Masking is a really good idea.
 Keeping your hands away from your face, eyes, mouth and nose is always important.
 Keep hand sanitizer in your pocket and use it regularly.
 When you're out in public, put it on as you leave.
-Social distancing is important.
 Avoid touching things that are commonly touched.
 If you're coming in through a door, use your elbow to push the door open instead of touching it with your hand.
 If you're in a public restroom, and you're washing your hands, use a paper towel to turn off the hot and cold water faucets.
 Be very aware of your surroundings, of what you're doing and what you're touching.

 Each of these viruses can cause significant disease.
 I'm very concerned about what the mortality and morbidity could be for someone who has a co-infection.
 We should do anything and everything we can do to protect ourselves from either of them.
 That should help keep ourselves and our community much healthier.